stavnstrup/abok/planning.md

 * description of the NAF4 exchange format
 * a test suite for the exchange format
 * Proposals for new features in NAF4
-* data on the standard (Keith's material) an potential other material, which can be processed and presented i various ways including graphical.
+* data on the standard (Keith's material) an potential other material, which can be processed and presented in various ways including graphical.
 * a reference of open source NAF tools available, for presentation, analyzing, etc.
 * NAF4 for dummies, grandmothers, generals etc.
 * ...

 ##  Information  architecture

-How should information be organized.
+How should information be organized?

 * NAF in chapters
 * NAF + other stuff
 * A reorganized NAF.
 The web is not a book and are not friendly to huge amount of text.

-What can we delete.
+What can we delete?

 In a book the conclusion is the last chapter.
 On the web it is the first or at least a condensed version is.
 Next step: is the condensed version sufficient?